DUID & Prescription Medications

 While any prescription medication that can have side effects could cause an otherwise law-abiding person to unwittingly be driving under the influence, in the experience of Patterson Weaver Law, LLC, there are a few medications that seem to pop up as grounds for DUI charges more regularly than others:

-- Clonazepam: Clonazepam is a benzodiazepine used as an anti-seizure medication as well as to treat anxiety and panic disorders in adults.
-It is commonly prescribed by physicians and psychiatrists for anxiety.
-Unfortunately, it can also cause a number of problematic side effects including dizziness, poor coordination, shakiness, and sleepiness or unusual drowsiness.
+- Benzodiazepine used as anti-seizure medications as well as to treat anxiety and panic disorders in adults.
+These are commonly prescribed by physicians and psychiatrists for anxiety.
+Unfortunately, they can also cause a number of problematic side effects including dizziness, poor coordination, shakiness, and sleepiness or unusual drowsiness.
 If officers discover that someone is taking this medication and the defendant comments on being tired—the officer invariably believes the medication must be the reason.

-- Ambien (Zolpidem): Ambien is a sedative usually prescribed for insomnia, or trouble sleeping.
+- Sedatives usually prescribed for insomnia, or trouble sleeping.
 It is commonly prescribed by doctors, and yet it is one of the most common culprits in DUID cases.
-The initial concern is that Ambien can impair your thinking and reactions, which obviously is a problem with driving.
-However, the most interesting DUI cases involving Ambien involve different forms of sleepwalking.
-Some people on Ambien engage in sleepwalking activities while on the medication that can include driving, walking, making phone calls, eating (and drinking) without any later memory of the behavior.
+The initial concern with some prescribed sleep medications is that they can impair your thinking and reactions, which obviously is a problem with driving.
+However, the most interesting DUI cases involving these medications involve different forms of sleepwalking.
+Some people on the most popular prescription sleep aids engage in sleepwalking activities while on the medication that can include driving, walking, making phone calls, eating (and drinking) without any later memory of the behavior.
 DUI Attorney Patterson Weaver has worked on such cases from both the defense and prosecution sides.
 For example, a defendant apparently went sleep-driving to a bar, drank at the bar, and drove home, without any memory of the event.
 In one of these cases, the defendant didn’t even remember being stopped by the police and the resultant DUI charge.
 Unfortunately, because a DUI is what attorneys call a “strict liability offense,” one does not need to consciously intend to be driving in order to be charged and convicted with a DUI.

-- Vicodin (and many other prescription pain killers such as Codeine, Hydrocodone, Oxycodone, OxyContin, Celebrex): Many people take these medications per their doctor’s prescription for different types of temporary or chronic pain.
+Common prescription pain killers taken per their doctor’s prescription for different types of temporary or chronic pain can also cause DUI problems.
 Unfortunately, whether the pain control medication is a narcotic or not, most of them have side effects that can impair driving ability, such as dizziness, lightheadedness, unusual tiredness, nervousness, hearing loss, dullness, and sluggishness.
 Because these types of medications are also commonly abused, law enforcement officers are much more likely to immediately jump to a conclusion of impaired driving if they discover you take them.